Mr-TalhaIlyas/Setting-Up-Deep-Learning-Server-Anaconda/README.md

 s6.png)

 If not you'll have to uninstall everything related to NVIDIA using command mentioned above and debug.
+Also delete the files in `/usr/local` if any remaining.

 ## 3. Install cuDNN

 You need to make an account on nvidia before downloading it.
 Each CUDA toolkit has its compatible cuDNN version so keep that in mind.
-After loggin in follow this [link](https://developer.nvidia.com/rdp/cudnn-archive) to download the cuDNN.
+After logging in follow this [link](https://developer.nvidia.com/rdp/cudnn-archive) to download the cuDNN.
 I will download the cuDNN 8.2.4v as it is compatable with 11.4.